Welcome to Matsutani Lab @ Dept of ICS, Keio University, Japan

 Data center network with light beam (2012-2018)

-You can find a demo video, in which a 40Gbps light beam is established between two computers and then virtual machine (VM) migration is performed using this “VM highway”.
+In the following, a 40Gbps free-space optical link (light beam) is established between two computers and then virtual machine (VM) migration is performed using this “VM highway”.

 - Hiroki Matsutani, “A Building Block 3D System with Inductive-Coupling Through Chip Interfaces”, The 36th IEEE VLSI Test Symposium (VTS’18), Special Session, Apr 2018.
 [Slide]